A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: 2d JT Gravity as PSM/BF Theory

-Here, and through the rest of the work, $\tau$ is the coordinate on the boundary surface $\partial \Sigma$.
-In the action, $\Phi$ indicates the dilaton field and $R$ is the scalar curvature of the bulk; $\Phi_b$, $K$ and $\dd u$ refer to the boundary and represent respectively the restriction of the dilaton field $\Phi$ to the boundary, the extrinsic curvature of $\partial \Sigma$ and the integration measure on it.
+where $\Phi$ is the dilaton and $R$ the scalar curvature of the bulk, while $\Phi_b$, $K$ and $\dd u\sqrt{h}$ respectively refer to the restriction of the dilaton field on the boundary, the extrinsic curvature of $\partial \Sigma$ and the boundary volume form.
+The second term in \eqref{sjt}, the Gibbons-Hawking-York (GHY) boundary term~\cite{GHY}, is included to make the metric variational problem well defined.
 The bulk action in \eqn{sjt} can be explicitly derived from the near-horizon and near-extremality limit of the Reissner-Nordstrom solution in four dimensions, via dimensional reduction \cite{SachdevRN,NayakRN}.
 The model is topological in the bulk and the dilaton field just acts as a Lagrange multiplier fixing the value of the curvature.
-Although there are no propagating degrees of freedom in the bulk, it is known that, under suitable choices of boundary conditions, the boundary action is dynamical.
-The bulk JT action can be formulated as a first order theory, in terms of a 2d BF model with ${\mathfrak{sl}(2,\R)}$ gauge symmetry \cite{Fukuyama}.
-We have
+Although there are no propagating degrees of freedom in the bulk, under suitable choices of boundary conditions, the boundary action is dynamical.

+Let us first focus on the bulk.
+The bulk JT action can be formulated, in a first-order formalism, as a 2d topological SL$(2,\R)$ BF theory

+where $F$ is the curvature of the Lie algebra valued connection 1-form $A = A^{a}_{\mu}\,dx^{\mu} J_{a}$, $B=B^a\,{J_a}$ a Lie algebra valued scalar field and $J_a$ the ${\mathfrak{sl}(2,\R)}$ Lie algebra generators.
+Varying the action with respect to $B$ leads to the equation of motion $F=0$, which is equivalent to saying that the connection is locally trivial (pure gauge), that is